w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/focus-placed.md

 1. Check that the keyboard focus moves to its previous location, or, if that no longer exists, to another meaningful location.

 **Expected results**
-- #1 is true for each situation
+- #1 is true for each situation.
 :::